New Nintendo 3DS

-Improvements upon the previous models include upgraded processors and increased RAM, an analog pointing stick (C-Stick), two additional shoulder triggers (ZR and ZL), face detection for optimizing the autostereoscopic 3D display, an included 4 GB microSD card and built-in NFC, as well as minor design changes (such as colored face buttons, and the availability of face plates for the smaller-size model).
-There were also software improvements such as support for HTML5 in its web browser.
+The ' is a foldable dual-screen handheld game console developed and marketed by Nintendo.
+Part of the Nintendo 3DS family, it is a revision of the hardware rather than a full redesign.
+Improvements over previous models include upgraded processors and increased RAM, an analog pointing stick, two additional shoulder triggers, face detection for optimizing the autostereoscopic 3D display, an included 4 GB microSD card, and built-in NFC, as well as minor design changes (such as colored face buttons and the availability of face plates for the smaller-size model).
+There were also software improvements, such as support for HTML5 in its web browser.